spflanagan/fsthet_analysis/README.md

 # fsthet_analysis

-This repository contains the scripts and programs used in Flanagan & Jones (in review), "Constraints on the Fst-heterozygosity outlier approach".
+This repository contains the scripts and programs used in Flanagan & Jones (2017), "Constraints on the Fst-heterozygosity outlier approach".

 This document outlines the contents of each directory in the fst_outliers repository.